zenziwerken/Bolt2-Mapsforge-VTM-Rendertheme/NOTES.md

 ## Colors
-The Wahoo Bolt2 and the Roam2 show 64 color (4<sup>3</sup>) on thier display.
+The Wahoo Bolt2 and the Roam2 show 64 color (4<sup>3</sup>) on the display.
 When using Hex color only following values are used:
 | Hex Value  |
 | ------------- |
 | 00  |